JIEgOKOJI/cossacks-1.52/README.md

 I would also like to thank [Ivan Petkov](https://github.com/MisterCoderman/cossacks-2025/issues/35) for his contribution and for creating the missions included in version 1.52 🙏

+I would also like to thank the esteemed [emilekm2142](https://github.com/emilekm2142/) for creating the Multiplayer Fix (Direct IP), which replaces DirectPlay with the UDP-based CommCore network stack and makes Direct IP multiplayer stable and reliable, even under CGNAT and strict NAT setups 🙏

 #  👨‍💻 For Developers